Why Did We Write this Guide and Who Is It For?

 What Is a Virtual Office?

-A virtual office offers most things a physical office does but virtually.
+A virtual office – also called executive office or serviced office – offers most things a physical office does, but virtually.

 If you’re confused, that’s normal – how can it offer features virtually?
 How is that even possible?